frc2423/Command-Based-Exercises/CommandBasedExercises/CHALLENGES.md

 ### Debugging Tips
 - Use `System.out.println()` to print variable values
 - Check the console output in VS Code for error messages
-- Verify button mappings in `RobotContainer.java`
 - Make sure the simulation GUI is running and connected

-## Next Steps

-Once you complete these basic challenges, you'll be ready for more advanced topics:
-- Autonomous sequences with multiple commands
-- PID controllers for precise movement
-- Trajectory following
-- State machines for complex behaviors
-- Vision processing and sensor fusion

-Keep practicing and experimenting with the command-based framework!